chadallison/abnoRmal/README.md

     ## 8 The New Abnormal Ode To The Mets                      1.24
     ## 9 The New Abnormal At The Door                          1.14

+### lexical diversity: ratio of unique words to total number of words in a track

 ``` r
 words_by_album = strokes |>
   select(album_name, track_name, lyrics) |>